Originally published December 2003 *Moved & Edited September 2017

 The Impact Driver

-This is one of my impact drivers, it’s a cheap Ryobi and does the job.
-While I much prefer the quality & torque of a Li-ion powered Makita, Bosch, Hitachi or other premium brand I won’t lose sleep if I hand this one off to Davey Jones and that kind of power is just not necessary here.
+This is one of our impact drivers, it’s a cheap Ryobi and does the job.
+While I much prefer the quality & torque of our Milwaukee M12 or M18 tools I won’t lose sleep if I hand this one off to Davey Jones and that kind of power is just not necessary here.

 One last trick.
 We’ve all removed old hardware from a boat only to be left with a hole in the fiberglass.
 You can try to patch it with gelcoat, and may succeed, or you may make it worse if you’re not well versed in gelcoat repair.
 Here’s a quicker way to get back to boating.

-Simply countersink the hole then use a truss head machine screw, or your preferred style, and butyl tape to cover & seal the hole.
+Simply countersink the hole then use a truss head machine screw, or your preferred style, and Bed-It Tape to cover & seal the hole.
 Truss head machine screws are available from most nut and bolt suppliers like Fastenal.
 Truss head machine screws have a much wider and lower profile head than a pan head machine screw.
-The truss head machine screws lend themselves well to plugging old holes with butyl tape..
+The truss head machine screws lend themselves well to plugging old holes with Bed-It Tape.

-First make a butyl cone around the head.
+First, make a Bed-It cone around the head.

 Choose your weapon.
 I prefer the truss heads as I feel they seal better and will have less potential for leaking.
 They are also very low profile..

-Clean the surface and insert the butyl wrapped machine screw.
+Clean the surface and insert the Bed-It wrapped machine screw.

 Cone Fits Into Countersunk/Beveled Hole